STUDY

 Simple Hypothesis

-A simple hypothesis is a hypothesis that reflects a relationship between two variables – independent and dependent variable.
+A simple hypothesis establishes a relationship between two variables: one independent and one dependent.

 Examples:

-• Higher the unemployment, higher would be the rate of crime in society.
+• The higher the unemployment rate, the higher would be the rate of crime in society.

-• Lower the use of fertilizers, lower would be agricultural productivity.
+• The lower the use of fertilizers, the lower would be agricultural productivity.

-• Higher the poverty in a society, higher would be the rate of crime.
+• The higher the level of poverty in a society, the higher would be the rate of crime.

 Complex Hypothesis